henrysher/pyp2rpm/README.rst

-# his repository and all the opened issues were migrated to https://github.com/fedora-python/pyp2rpm #
+# This repository and all the opened issues were migrated to https://github.com/fedora-python/pyp2rpm